 It has some shortcomings in beginner-friendly usability, and it does get trumped in certain areas by its main rivals.
 However, these are relatively minor issues when weighing them up against what FL Studio does well.

-If you are considering purchasing FL Studio, be sure to check out this link to look at the different editions you can get and what features they come with.
+If you are considering purchasing FL Studio, be sure to check out the different editions you can get and what features they come with.

 Differences mainly come down to features and which VST plugin options you get.